Plot event symbols and labels for a moment in time

 - Use the cpt to convert z values given in the optional third column to assign symbol colors.

-- Sets the time knots for the symbol or text time-functions.
+- Set the time knots for the symbol or text time-functions.
 Append +o to shift the event start and end times by a constant offset (basically shifting the event in time by dt; or use +O to only shift the start time, effectively shortening the duration of the event), +r to indicate the duration of the rise phase, +p to set the duration of the plateau phase, +d to specify the duration of the decay phase, and +f to set the duration of the fade phase.
 These are all optional [and default to zero], and can be set separately for symbols and texts.
 If neither s or t is given then we set the time knots for both features.
+Note that +l is restricted to -Et and specifies an alternative duration (visibility) of the text [same duration as symbol].

 - By default, event label text will be placed horizontally, using the primary annotation font attributes (FONT_ANNOT_PRIMARY), and centered on the data point.
 Use this option to override these defaults by specifying up to three text attributes (font, angle, and justification) directly on the command line.
 Use +f to set the font (size,fontname,color), +a to set the angle, and +j to set the justification.
 Normally, the text to be plotted is the trailing text.
 Instead, use +r to use the record number (counting up from first ) or +z to format incoming z values (requires -C) to a string using the supplied format [use FORMAT_FLOAT_MAP].